5 Hard Lessons I Learned While Building a Six-Figure Digital Product Business

 Perfection is a trap.
 Launch messy.
 Get feedback.
 Improve as you go.
 A product in the market, even if imperfect, beats the perfect product sitting on your hard drive.

-4. Market Like It Matters (Because It Does)
+4. Market as It Matters (Because It Does)

 Creating is fun.
 Selling feels scary.
 But sales is simply serving at scale.
 If you truly believe your product can change lives, you owe it to people to put it in front of them.